How to properly taste whisky

 Buy 2-4 Glencairn glasses – that's all you need!

-Water: Yes or no?
-The eternal debate
+Water: Yes or No?
+The Eternal Debate

-The short answer: Yes, but properly!
+The short answer: Yes, but correctly!

 Rule of thumb: